GoInterject/GoInterject.github.io/wGetStarted/L-Create-CustomerAging.md

-Use the [ **Quick Tools** ](/wGetStarted/INTERJECT-Ribbon-Menu-Items.html#quick-tools) menu item in the INTERJECT Ribbon so you can easily freeze the panes using the jFreezePanes formula you just configured.
+Use the [ **Quick Tools** ](/wGetStarted/Interject-Ribbon-Menu-Items.html#quick-tools) menu item in the Interject Ribbon so you can easily freeze the panes using the jFreezePanes formula you just configured.
 <br>
 <img src="/images/L-Create-CustAging/25.png" height="750px" width="750px">
 <br>